March 27, 2026 · 10 min read

 - Filter: filename contains "invoice" OR "receipt"

-This takes about 15 minutes to configure and works reliably for that specific pattern.
+That takes about 15 minutes to configure and runs reliably for that one pattern.

-Not ideal for: General personal document management where file types and sources are unpredictable.
+Not ideal for: general personal document management where file types and sources are all over the place.

-4. A well-designed folder structure (not truly automatic, but reduces friction)
+4. A well-designed folder structure (not truly automatic, but it cuts friction)

-This does not automatically file anything.
-But a good folder structure dramatically reduces the decision cost of manual filing, sometimes enough that manual filing becomes sustainable.
+This doesn't file anything for you.
+But a good folder structure slashes the decision cost of manual filing, sometimes enough to make manual filing survivable.

-The key design principle: every document type you deal with should have an obvious, unambiguous home.
-If you ever have to decide between two folders, the structure is not clear enough.
-The goal is a structure where the right answer is always immediate.
+The key principle: every document type you handle should have one obvious home.
+If you ever have to choose between two folders, the structure isn't clear enough.
+You want the right answer to be instant, every time.

 Two levels deep is the practical limit.
-Deeper than two levels and the ambiguity problem returns.
-See the Google Drive folder structure guide for the specific structure that works for most individuals.
+Go deeper and the ambiguity creeps back.
+Here's the Google Drive folder structure guide with the specific layout that works for most people.

-Best for: People with strong filing habits who want a system that requires no third-party tools.
+Best for: people with strong filing habits who'd rather not add a third-party tool.

-Not ideal for: Anyone who has tried this before and found it decays after a few weeks.
+Not ideal for: anyone who's tried this before and watched it decay after a few weeks.

 The system that actually sticks for most people

-For most people managing a mix of personal documents (not a specialized workflow, just the normal accumulation of medical bills, tax forms, insurance cards, contracts, and receipts) the most durable setup is:
+For most people handling a mix of personal documents (not some specialized workflow, just the usual pile of medical bills, tax forms, insurance cards, contracts, and receipts), the setup that lasts is this:

 1. AI tool for new files.
-Every document that enters your system goes through the AI tool first.
-The filing decision happens once, automatically, at the moment the file arrives.
+Every document that enters your world goes through the AI tool first.
+The filing decision happens once, automatically, the moment the file arrives.
 You never decide where anything goes.

-2. Drive search for retrieval.
-Stop thinking of folder browsing as the primary way to find things.
-Drive search is excellent; it indexes PDF text, Google Docs content, and image text via OCR.
-Search for "2024 tax return" and it finds the right file regardless of which subfolder it is in.
-The folder structure is a backup, not the primary navigation method.
+2. Drive search for finding things.
+Stop treating folder browsing as the main way to find stuff.
+Drive search is excellent; it indexes PDF text, Google Docs, and image text via OCR.
+Search "2024 tax return" and it surfaces the right file no matter which subfolder it's in.
+The structure is a backup, not your primary navigation.

 3. Quarterly batch cleanup.
-Three or four times a year, take whatever accumulated in Downloads and Desktop and run it through the AI tool in a batch.
-This handles the inevitable leakage of files that ended up in the wrong place.
+Three or four times a year, grab whatever piled up in Downloads and on your Desktop and run it through the AI tool in a batch.
+That mops up the inevitable leakage of files that ended up somewhere random.

-The reason this system works where others fail: the only habit required is one small change (upload files through the tool instead of directly to Drive).
-There are no ongoing decisions, no maintenance, no degradation over time.
+Why this works where everything else fails: the only habit it asks for is one small change (upload files through the tool instead of straight to Drive).
+No ongoing decisions, no maintenance, no slow decay.

 How to get started today